avaneev/prvhash/README.md

 as it does not use fixed prime numbers, its output depends on all prior input, the function has non-linearities (loss of state information) induced by bit truncations, and because the message enters the system only as a mix with the system's internal entropy without permutations of any sort.
-The very first `Seed *= lcg` instruction is hard to reverse: `Seed /= lcg` cannot be used for inversion directly since `Seed` is truncated, and `lcg` is usually not a prime number (probabilistically, `lcg` may be a prime in 2.2% of rounds).
+Additionally, the very first `Seed *= lcg` instruction is hard to reverse: `Seed /= lcg` cannot be used for inversion directly since `Seed` is truncated, and `lcg` is usually not a prime number (probabilistically, `lcg` may be a prime in 2.2% of rounds): with some probability, several solutions are possible.

 Please see the `prvhash42.h` file for the details of the implementation (the `prvhash.h` and `prvhash4.h` are outdated versions).
 Note that `42` refers to